 Although implants are often used for single and multiple missing teeth, for now, we will focus on how a full set of permanent dentures can be supported by implants.

 Fixed dentures are held securely in place by dental implants inserted into the jaw.
 This eliminates one of the big concerns many people have about conventional full dentures – that they will slip out of place, particularly on the lower jaw where there is not much for them to hold onto.

 It's possible to replace a full jaw of teeth with traditional teeth implants, but this technique typically requires 8-10 implants in the jaw.
 It is, therefore, the most expensive option.

 With an implant-retained denture, just 4-6 implants are used in each jaw, making them a more affordable alternative to traditional implants.
 The overdenture is attached using either a metal bar which spans all the implants (as pictured) or individual ball attachments for each implant.

-With some systems, the overdenture is fixed in place permanently while, with others, it is removed for cleaning as with regular false teeth.
+With some systems, the overdenture is fixed in place permanently while, with others, such as snap-in dentures, it is removed for cleaning as with regular false teeth.

 Benefits of implants

 Permanent dentures with implants are a good alternative to false teeth (as they are traditionally perceived), offering the following benefits:

 - No discomfort from friction with the gum